Australia's First & Only

 - Filter by specific state/territory to assess local talent availability

-- Covers NSW AIPP, QLD Buy Queensland, WA Aboriginal Procurement Policy, VIC Social Procurement Framework, SA and NT policies
+- Covers (NSW) AIPP, (QLD) Queensland Procurement Policy 2026 (QPP 2026, from 1 January 2026), (WA) Aboriginal Procurement Policy, VIC Social Procurement Framework, SA and NT policies

 - Save criteria for re-use across similar state government tenders

-From AI-powered search to professional report generation, every feature is designed to turn Indigenous workforce data into actionable intelligence.
+From intelligent search to cultural safety assessments, every feature is designed to turn Indigenous workforce data into actionable intelligence.

 AI Job Title Classifier

-Enter plain-English job titles — AI maps them to correct occupation codes.
+Enter plain-English job titles and AI maps them to correct OSCA occupation codes.

-No need to understand OSCA classification systems.
-Type job titles as they appear in your tender scope or job descriptions (e.g. "site foreman", "project engineer", "business analyst") and the AI classifier automatically maps them to the correct OSCA occupation codes.
-This removes guesswork from report setup and ensures you search for the right roles every time.
+Enter plain-language job titles (e.g. 'site foreman', 'project engineer') and the AI instantly maps them to the correct OSCA occupation codes.
+Removes guesswork from report setup and ensures you search for the right roles, with no need to understand classification systems.

 Learn & Support Centre

-A built-in training hub accessible from the main navigation.
-Includes step-by-step written guides for every feature, a comprehensive FAQ section, and video tutorials (coming soon).
-The AI-powered help bot (Google Gemini) answers natural-language questions like "How do I generate an IPP report?" in real time.
-Included in all access tiers — clients self-onboard without scheduling training sessions.
+Step-by-step written guides for every feature, a comprehensive FAQ section, and an AI-powered help bot that answers natural-language questions in real time.
+Clients self-onboard without needing Shine to schedule training sessions.

 How It Works